testbench-cs-imbus/tbcs-api-robotframework-parser/README.md

 ...

 ## How to install:
-The wrapper will be currently installed from test.pypi.org You should install it with adminstrator role because if you do not PATH may not be set correct.
+The wrapper will currently be installed from test.pypi.org You should install it with adminstrator role because if you do not, PATH may not be set correct.

 CMD: `pip install --extra-index-url https://test.pypi.org/simple/ tbcs-rf-wrapper`